My Smart Contract Auditor Portfolio Got Rejected—What Do Firms Actually Want to See?

 The three changes that helped me:

-✔ Add a trail of proof Video walkthroughs, GitHub commit history, Foundry tests, dead-end explorations.
+Video walkthroughs, GitHub commit history, Foundry tests, dead-end explorations, and short notes on what you checked but could not break.
 Firms trust the thinking more than the final PDF.

 Your work is probably good.
-You just need to present it with more “production context.”
+You just need to present it with more production context.

 • ChainPenLilly